Bunnings adopts photoluminescent exit signs as part of its sustainability strategy

-Bunnings is part of one of Australia’s largest companies, Wesfarmers, which has recognised climate change and implemented a corporate strategy to make the organisation most sustainable.
-Wesfarmers’ targets for Bunnings includes achieving a 10% reduction in kt CO2e by 2025 using short-term strategies such as energy-efficient technology, working with landlords to trial energy-efficiency projects, and reducing waste to landfill.
+Bunnings is part of one of Australia’s largest companies, Wesfarmers, which has recognised climate change and implemented a corporate strategy to make the organisation more sustainable.
+Wesfarmers’ targets for Bunnings include achieving a 10% reduction in kt CO2e by 2025, using short-term strategies such as energy-efficient technology, working with landlords to trial energy-efficiency projects, and reducing waste to landfill.

 With strong corporate leadership and despite being a major lighting retailer, a large number of stores have implemented energy-efficient and waste-reducing photoluminescent exit signs.
 On average there are 40 signs in a store.
 Store managers are realising the environmental and cost benefit of eliminating the electricity use of 40 electric lights in internally illuminated exit signs, as well as reducing the cost of their maintenance and replacement.
 With failed exit signs sent to landfill, there’s a major benefit in transferring to long-life non-electric commercial-grade photoluminescent exit signs.